JamesRLamar/teachings/sermons/gods-holy-sanctuary.md

 title: "God's Holy Sanctuary"
 ---

-# God's Holy Sanctuary

-> "And let them make Me a sanctuary, that I may dwell among them." — Exodus 25:8, NKJV
+> "And let them make Me a sanctuary, that I may dwell among them." — Exodus 25:8

 God has always desired one thing above all else: to dwell with His people.
 But His presence cannot coexist with impurity.
 What He required of the Temple, He now requires of our homes and hearts.

-## Opening Illustration
+## When His Presence Filled the Temple

 Once, the Temple in Jerusalem stood in unmatched splendor—its golden sanctuary glowing with holy fire, the inner chamber holding the very presence of Yahweh.
 At its dedication, fire fell from heaven, and the glory of God filled the house so powerfully that the priests couldn't stand to minister (2 Chronicles 7:1).

-In Jewish thought, holiness is not merely an abstract spiritual state but something cultivated in the spaces we inhabit.
+**Reflection:** Has God's glory ever filled your heart or home?

+### 1. The Sanctuary Demands Holiness

 The Temple was designed with meticulous care: the menorah casting perpetual light, the altar of incense sending up fragrant prayers, the bread of the presence symbolizing God's sustaining provision.
 Every detail spoke of one truth: God's presence is holy.
 But what happens when that holiness is violated?

-**Question:** If God's presence left the Temple because of abominations committed there, what might cause His presence to depart from our homes and hearts today?

-### 1. The Sanctuary Requires Holiness

 > "Then He said to me, 'Son of man, do you see what they are doing, the great abominations that the house of Israel commits here, to make Me go far away from My sanctuary?'" — Ezekiel 8:6